PortraitTalk: Towards Customizable One-Shot Audio-to-Talking Face Generation: Introduction

+To mitigate the above issues, this paper presents PortraitTalk, a robust and customizable audio-to-talking face generation framework that integrates audio, visual, and textual modalities to enable fine-grained facial attribute control, coherent background generation, and accurate audio–lip synchronization for unseen identities.
+Specifically, PortraitTalk comprises two pivotal components: IdentityNet and AnimateNet.

-PortraitTalk has two pivotal components: IdentityNet and AnimateNet.
-IdentityNet preserves consistent identity across video frames, while integrating semantics from text descriptions into the generated faces.
-To enable customization, we integrate text and image embeddings in IdentityNet through decoupled cross-attention~\cite{ye2023ipAdapter}.
-Traditional approaches typically concatenate text-image pairs in text-driven talking face generation~\cite{li2021writeaspeaker,ma2023dreamtalk} or audio-image pairs in audio-driven talking face generation~\cite{Shen_2023_CVPR,EAMM,10229247} within a singular attention block.
-We argue that this approach restricts generative models from thoroughly learning and integrating identity-specific facial details and textual descriptions.
-Through extensive experiments, our findings demonstrate that PortraitTalk significantly enhances high-fidelity identity preservation, consistent talking-face generation, and overall controllability.
-Other critical quality factors in talking face generation are audio-lip synchronization and temporal consistency.
-Even minor artifacts or head displacements can substantially degrade the visual experience.
-AnimateNet leverages a pre-trained motion generator~\cite{ye2023geneface++} to map audio inputs to their corresponding facial landmarks effectively.
-This mapping is enhanced by head placement guidance, ensuring that the visual output remains coherent and synchronized throughout the generated video.
-By tackling these challenges, PortraitTalk represents a significant step forward in audio-to-talking face generation, offering a more robust and flexible solution that enhances the realism and practicality of generated talking face videos.
+\textbf{IdentityNet} preserves consistent identity across the generated video frames, while integrating semantics from text descriptions into the generated faces.
+To enable customization, we integrate text and image embeddings in IdentityNet through the decoupled cross-attention mechanism~\cite{ye2023ipAdapter}.
+Traditional approaches typically concatenate text-image pairs in text-driven talking face generation~\cite{li2021writeaspeaker,ma2023dreamtalk} or audio-image pairs in audio-driven talking face generation~\cite{Shen_2023_CVPR,EAMM,10229247,stableTalk} within a singular attention block.
+We argue that this approach restricts a generative model from thoroughly learning and integrating identity-specific facial details and textual descriptions.
+To further enhance generation quality, we incorporate a mask reconstruction loss into IdentityNet.
+In this setup, a portion of input frames is randomly corrupted, and the model is trained to reconstruct the original frames.
+Inspired by masked language modeling~\cite{sinha2021masked} in natural language processing, this strategy encourages the model to infer missing visual information from the surrounding context and guiding conditions.
+The underlying hypothesis is that by learning to recover corrupted regions using unmasked areas, the network implicitly gains a stronger understanding of visual structure and facial coherence, leading to improved generation fidelity.
+Through extensive experiments, we find that IdentityNet, enhanced with mask reconstruction and decoupled cross-attention, not only preserves high-fidelity identity across frames but also enables consistent talking-face generation without altering core facial features.
+By integrating textual semantic description within the latent space, it supports fine-grained editing, such as adjusting hairstyle, hair color, background, or environmental settings, all without the need for post-processing.